-A back surgery infection is the last thing a poor suffering dorsopathy patient needs after enduring the often agonizing rigors of spinal surgery.
+A back surgery infection is the last thing a poor suffering dorsopathy patient needs after enduring the often agonizing ordeal of spinal surgery.
 While infection is not the most common complication of back surgery, it is certainly something to consider.

 Remember that infection is possible from any invasive procedure and can lead to serious health consequences, or even death, in very extreme circumstances.
 However, with a bit of knowledge and effort, you can take steps to minimize your chances of suffering an infection and increase your chances at finding true and lasting back pain relief from your procedure.